TAILOR-UoB/new_ways_of_publishing/booksource/appendix/open-courses.md

 found at https://opensource.guide/legal/.
 Furthermore, an interactive guide on how to choose a license is available at https://choosealicense.com/.

-One of the most common licenses for open source is `Creative Commons`.
+One of the most common licenses for open-source is `Creative Commons`.
 It has lots of variations depending on the flexibility that you want to provide to the users.
 The Creative Common licenses are short named with acronyms, and understanding them makes much easier their interpretation.